autonome/peek/README.md

 ## History

+In working on Firefox and related things at Mozilla from 2006 - 2019, there were a few specific initiatives which best aligned with my needs as a user on the web:

+* The Awesomebar: infinite history + personalized local search index
+* Ubiquity: Natural language commands + chaining
+* Jetpack: The Mozilla Labs version - web-platfrom-centric extensibility
+* Panorama: née TabCandy, web pages as groups instead of tabs in windows

+A few others which were in the right direction but didn't achieve their optimal form:

+* Greasemonkey
+* Microsummaries
+* Contacts extension

+The first version of the Peek application has some bits of each of these, and the original Peek browser extension.

+### Peek browser extension

 Peek was a browser extension that let you quickly peek at your favorite web pages without breaking your flow - loading pages mapped to keyboard shortcuts into a modal window with no controls, closable via the `Escape` key.

-However, as browser extension APIs become increasingly limited, it was not possible to create a decent user experience and I abandoned it.
+However, as browser extension APIs became increasingly limited, it was not possible to create a decent user experience and I abandoned it.
 You can access the extension in this repo [in the extension directory](/autonome/peek/extension/).

 The only way to create the ideal user experience for a web user agent that *Does What I Want* is to make it a browser-ish application, and that's what Peek is now.

+## Testcase: Authoring Flows

+* author web content
+* pull in bits from the web
+* share preview for feedback
+* publish (or at least get output)

+writing the recap of the web track at ipfs thing 2023

+- make a new markdown doc
+- sections titled for each video title
+- each video's embode code in each section
+- navigate around the document for review and updates
+- need to easily preview rendered content
+- share preview link
+- publish somewhere